Prytanée national militaire: Cadets school (1764–1776)

-In 1764 following the expulsion of the Jesuits, after a lapse of two years, the school was transformed by Louis XV and Choiseul into a military institution designed to train young cadets for admission to the École Militaire, the "École de cadets ou École militaire préparatoire à l’École militaire du Champ de Mars".
+In 1764 following the expulsion of the Jesuits, after a lapse of two years, the school was transformed by Louis XV and Choiseul into a military institution designed to train young cadets for admission to the École Militaire, the "École de cadets ou École militaire préparatoire à l'École militaire du Champ de Mars".
 These efforts at creating military institutions followed military defeats in the Seven Years' War (1756–1763).
 The school was reserved to 250 students of noble extraction, as well as sons of officers who were wounded or died in combat, and the sons of the Chevaliers de Saint-Louis.

 College (1776–1793)

 In 1776 the Count of St Germain attempted to close the school, but it was re-established by Louis XVI, who gave its management to the "Fathers of the Christian Doctrine" (Pères de la Doctrine chrétienne).
-Among others, they educated the future General Bertrand, who accompanied Napoléon to Saint Helena, and the two Chappe brothers, who invented the aerial telegraph.
+Among others, they educated the future General Bertrand, who accompanied Napoleon to Saint Helena, and the two Chappe brothers, who invented the aerial telegraph.

-The College was closed in 1793 following the advent of the French revolution.
+The College was closed in 1793 following the advent of the French Revolution.
 For a while, the buildings were used for a variety of purposes, such as becoming a cordonery for the Army of the Republic.

 Prytanée militaire (1808–present)

-On 24 March 1808, Napoléon renamed the school "Prytanée militaire", in a classic reference to the Greek prytaneis (literally "Presidents"), an executive body acting as the religious and political heart of ancient Greek cities.
+On 24 March 1808, Napoleon renamed the school "Prytanée militaire", in a classic reference to the Greek prytaneis (literally "Presidents"), an executive body acting as the religious and political heart of ancient Greek cities.
 As Napoleon had moved to Fontainebleau to establish his court, he had decided to transfer the "École spéciale Militaire de Fontainebleau" to Paris, and the "Prytanée de Saint-Cyr" to La Flèche.
 Since then various names were adopted for the school, such as "École royale militaire" (1814–1830), Collège royal militaire (1831–1848), Collège national militaire (1848–1853), Prytanée impérial militaire (1853–1870), Prytanée militaire and Prytanée national militaire (since 1870).

 During World War II in 1940, the Prytanée had to be moved for a few years successively to Billom, Valence, then Briançon.